Safecast/bGeigieMini/README.md

 EEPROM.
 If the file should disappear or be corrupted, it is recreated from EEPROM.

 * *ID*: The serial number of the device.
 A maximum 4-digits hex number.
 For the bGeigie-NX, the convention is to use a 3-digits hex number starting with `3`.
+An unconfigured device has address `0xFFFF`.
 * *SerialOutput*: [0/1] This enables display of log lines through the serial connection.
 * *CoordTrunc*: [0/1] When set to one, this enables the truncation of GPS coordinates to a 100x100m grid.
 * *HVSense*: [0/1] When set to one, the high-voltage sensing is activated.
 This is useful for HV boards that have a sensing output.